+During the period of time covered by this report, the broader economic environment has deteriorated significantly, leading to a current capital market which is at 10 year lows.
 As a junior resource company, E2Gold has no income, and is reliant on capital markets for future funding.
-Although the Company is confident in securing future funding, there is no guarantee that such funding will come.
+The Company has extensive interest in its activities as a result of its outreach, shareholder and marketing programs, and it continues to monitor both shareholder interest and the capital markets.
+Although the company is confident in securing future funding, there is no guarantee that such funding will come.